justeattakeaway/pie/packages/tools/pie-stylelint-config/README.md

 Simply add a `"rules"` key to your config, then add your overrides and additions there.

-For example, to change the `indentation` to tabs, turn off the `number-leading-zero` rule:
+For example, to change the `indentation` to tabs, and turn off the `number-leading-zero` rule:

 ```json
 {